 - If you are claiming unemployment benefit in the first six months of any year, the relevant contribution year on which the amount of benefit is based is the calendar year of two years before.
 If you are claiming unemployment benefit in the second six months of any year, the relevant contribution year is one year before.

 - The amount of unemployment benefit you will get depends on your contribution record.
 The full rate of unemployment benefit is provided for your information in the Benefits and Contributions leaflet in the downloads section of this page.

 How do I claim unemployment benefit?

 - As soon as you become unemployed you should make contact with Employment Benefits if you live in Guernsey, or the States Office if you live in Alderney.
 An appointment will be made for you to attend the office to make your claim.
-Accessibility information for Edward T Wheadon House
+If you need information about accessibility, there is an Access Guide for Edward T Wheadon House.

 - You must possess a valid residency certificate or employment permit from the date that you wish to apply for unemployment benefit.

 - You should claim as soon as you become unemployed.
 If you do not claim straightaway, you would not usually receive unemployment benefit for any of the days before you first register with Employment Benefits or Alderney States Office.